Anirudh42/TrafficCameras/README.md

 ### Description

 This is the classical optimization problem called <b>Minimum Vertex Cover</b> problem.
 In this project, the problem has been solved using three different approaches, using a SAT solver and two approximate algorithms implemented in C++ .
-A detailed analysis of the using the three different techniques has been reported.
+A detailed analysis of the three different techniques has been reported.

 ### Getting Started